astrid12345/Visium_ST/README.md

    git clone https://github.com/astrid12345/Visium_ST.git
    cd Visium_ST

 2. Follow the instructions in each script comments to reproduce the results.
-Locate corresponding input files stored in **data_files/**
+Locate corresponding input files stored in **data_files/**.
+Corresponding rds objects are available from the authors upon request.

 ## Requirements
 - Jupyter Notebook

 ## Raw data

 Raw data can be found on GSE208747.